5 things that can ruin your game in Pokémon Shiny Diamond and Shining Pearl – Nintenderos

 - Don’t explore the Underground Grottoes: This is a vast maze that stretches under all of Sinnoh.
 Players can search for rare items and Pokémon, including Fossil Pokémon and Kanto Pokémon that are not found in the original games.

-- Fall for Mindy’s tricks: Mindy is an NPC from Neva Town who offers to exchange her Haunter for a Medicham.
+- Fall into this rugged exchange: An NPC from Neva Town offers to exchange her Haunter for a Medicham.
 This may seem like a good deal, as the Haunters can only evolve into Gengar through exchange and the Medichams can be found in the wild on Route 217, just before Puntaneva City.
 However, when the players exchange their Medicham, she gleefully scoffs: “Has my Haunter turned into something?
 Ha!
 It’s a prank!”.
-It turns out that Mindy’s Haunter has an Eternal Stone, which prevents her from evolving.
+It turns out that the Haunter has an Eternal Stone, which prevents it from evolving.

 - Expect from the game something that is notDespite including a number of new quality-of-life changes seen in more recent games, Platinum is still considered by many to still be superior to Pokémon Shining Diamond and Shimmering Pearl in almost every way imaginable.
 However, it is important to remember that these games are exactly what they claim to be.
 Diamond and Pearl remakes, so they were never sold as Platinum remakes.